What Is Click-Through Rate (CTR), How To Calculate It (Formula) and How Does It Compare to Conversion Rate

-- First and foremost, conduct some consumer research on your target audience.
-This will give you a better understanding of what type of messaging your target audience is more likely to respond to.
+- Conduct some consumer research on your target audience.
+This will give you a better understanding of what type of messaging your target audience is more likely to respond to

-- Use Google Keyword Planner or another keyword research tool to find specific keywords your target audience is searching for.
-Include negative keywords and branded keywords as well in your research.
+- Use keyword research tools to find specific phrases your target audience is searching for.
+Include negative keywords and branded keywords as well in your research

-- Write ad copy that is enticing and helps your brand stand out.
-Use power words that convey urgency, authority, performance, advanced technology, scarcity, or social proof.
+- Write an ad that is enticing and helps your brand stand out.
+Use power words that convey urgency, authority, performance, advanced technology, scarcity, or social proof

 For more in-depth information about these tips, look at these helpful resources:

 - Don’t give up on website visitors who don’t convert right away.
-Keep them engaged with retargeting ads, where you can display services, products, or offers based on they’ve shown some interest in.
+Keep them engaged with retargeting ads, where you can display services, products, or offers based on what they’ve shown some interest in